THANK YOU FOR COMING!!

 The doors of S.T.A.R.T. are bursting open with the pitter patter of tiny feet!
 Or should we say paws!
 Save the Animals Rescue Team has many foster parents that are tending to little ones who are looking for their forever homes.
 While we would love nothing more than to save them all, we can only tend to so many, so every adoption allows us to save yet another life.
 The rescuing never ends but we can only succeed with the help and generosity of our community.
 What a rewarding feeling it is to say you helped to save a life!

 Meet and Greets only at Petco Totowa.
-Our adoption events on weekends at Petco on Route 46W in Totowa from 11a-3p have been suspended due to Covid.
+Our adoption events on weekends at Petco on Route 46W in Totowa from 11a-2pm are scheduled monthly.
 Please check out our Pets for Adoption and send us an email and we will set up an appointment.

 Keep in mind that kitten season does not mean that our adults get overlooked.
 While the colors and the personalities of the cats may vary, the need for love does not.